davidfongione/Perseids/README.md

 ### Planet class

-You can declare a new planet with its position and velocity vectors components by `planet body("name", x, y, vx, vy);`.
+You can declare a new planet with its position and velocity vector components by `planet body("name", x, y, vx, vy);`.
 The time will be initialized at *t=0* :

 ```cpp
 #include "planet.hpp"